 During peak season, there is usually a long queue for purchasing your ticket at the cable car station in Kuznice.

 7. Soothe Your Aching Limbs In the Thermal Baths Of Zakopane

 After some exhausting hikes in Zakopane, it is time to soothe your aching limbs.
-Luckily, there are several thermals baths in Zakopane (or near it).
+Luckily, there are several thermal baths in Zakopane (or near it).
 Our favorite is the Chochołowskie Thermal Baths in Chochołowskie.

 As one of the biggest thermal baths in Poland, Chochołowskie Thermal Baths’ 3000 square meters space offers a total of 30 thermal pools with varying characteristics.

 Here guests will find geysers, a man-made river, artificial waves, a sandy beach, tube slides, an outdoor water playground (only in the summer), and many other incredible amenities.
 Visitors can easily spend an entire day here, jumping from pools to pools, jacuzzis to jacuzzis.

 However, the Chochołowskie Thermal Baths are located 20 to 30 minutes away from Zakopane (driving or public transport).
 If you wish to spend a day at the Chochołowskie Thermal Baths, you might want to consider spending a night there.